-The ACD has the power to buy and sell derivatives and forwards both on exchange and off exchange, in all Funds to the extent permitted by the Regulations and as set out below.
+The ACD has the power to buy and sell derivatives and forwards both on exchange and off exchange, in all Funds, with the exception of Schroder Islamic Global Equity Fund, to the extent permitted by the Regulations and as set out below.
 Where a Fund invests in derivatives, the exposure to the underlying assets must not exceed the limits set out under "Spread Limits".